corbado/example-passkeys-javascript/README.md

 This is a sample implementation of the Corbado web component being integrated into a web application built with JavaScript.

+Please see the [full blog post](https://www.corbado.com/blog/passkeys-javascript) to understand the detailed steps needed to integrate passkeys into JavaScript apps.

 ## File structure

 - `index.html`: The login page